8mm (film)

 8mm is a 1999 crime thriller film directed by Joel Schumacher and written by Andrew Kevin Walker.
-A German–American production, the film stars Nicolas Cage as a private investigator who delves into the world of snuff films.
+A German–American co-production, the film stars Nicolas Cage as a private investigator who delves into the world of snuff films.
 Joaquin Phoenix, James Gandolfini, Peter Stormare, and Anthony Heald appear in supporting roles.

-The film received negative reviews, but was a box office success.
-It was followed by a sequel, 8mm 2, in 2005, although the storylines of the two films are not related.
+Despite being selected for the Golden Bear and receiving standing ovations from audiences at the Berlin International Film Festival, the film received mostly negative reviews from critics due to its excessively violent and disturbing content.
+However, the film was a box office success.